 Where to Stay in New York City with Kids

 After you’ve explored the best indoor New York City activities for kids, you’ll need a place to stay.
 Luckily, New York City has lots of places to stay with kids!
-In Lower Manhattan, book a room at the Millenium Hilton Hotel in the Financial District or the trendy Greenwich Hotel in Tribeca.
+In Lower Manhattan, book a room at the Millennium Hilton New York Downtown in the Financial District or the trendy Greenwich Hotel in Tribeca.
 Or, stay in Midtown Manhattan at places like the Loews Regency New York.
 For a true luxury experience, we also recommend the nearby St. Regis New York.

 For more suggestions on where to stay with kids in NYC, read our list of the Best Family Hotels In New York City With A Pool (Includes 1- to 3-Bedroom Suites!)